-- A. Adequate warning, delineation, and channelization should be provided to assist in guiding road users in advance of and through the temporary traffic control zone or incident site by using proper pavement marking, signing, or other devices that are effective under varying conditions.
-Providing information that is in usable formats by pedestrians with visual disabilities should also be considered. - B. Temporary traffic control devices inconsistent with intended travel paths through temporary traffic control zones should be removed or covered.
-However, in intermediate-term stationary, short-term, and mobile operations, where visible permanent devices are inconsistent with intended travel paths, devices that highlight or emphasize the appropriate path should be used.
-Providing traffic control devices that are accessible to and usable by pedestrians with disabilities should be considered. - C. Flagging procedures, when used, should provide positive guidance to road users traversing the temporary traffic control zone.
+A. Adequate warning, delineation, and channelization should be provided to assist in guiding road users in advance of and through the temporary traffic control zone or incident site by using proper pavement marking, signing, or other devices that are effective under varying conditions.

+- B. Temporary traffic control devices inconsistent with intended travel paths through temporary traffic control zones should be removed or covered.
+However, in intermediate-term stationary, short-term, and mobile operations, where visible permanent devices are inconsistent with intended travel paths, devices that highlight or emphasize the appropriate path should be used. - C. Flagging procedures, when used, should provide positive guidance to road users traversing the temporary traffic control zone.